-In a country where more than 75% of the population listens to music, China’s music market is still very little developed compared to major powers like the United States.
-Developing and commercializing music in China remains an enormous challenge for the players, due to government regulations, the musical culture of individuals and how to establish themselves in the market.
+In a country where a large part of the population (more than 75%) listens to music, China’s music market is still very underdeveloped compared to major producing countries like the United States (1st) or Japan (2nd).
+Developing and commercializing music in China remains a huge challenge for those willing to enter the market, the reasons why are :

 The music market in China

 China does not yet fully exploit its full potential for musical growth.
-Indeed, with a population of more than 1.3 billion inhabitants, the size of the market ranks only twelfth in the music market, behind smaller countries like Sweden, Belgium, or the Netherlands, Low.
+Indeed, with a population of more than 1.4 billion inhabitants, (exactly 1,444,216,107 as of 2020), the size of the market ranks only twelfth in the music market, behind much smaller countries such as Sweden, Belgium, or the Netherlands.

-However, the market is in the process of developing rapidly.
-The value of the industry is estimated at over $ 169 million with an annual average growth of more than 60%.
+However, the market is in the process of developing rapidly, indeed the industry’s value is estimated at over $ 169 million with an annual average growth of more than 60%.
 Moreover, the digital channels of the industry are what allows the market to pursue this exponential growth.
-The future of the country’s music industry will be digital.
-Companies recognize the potential and opportunities of digital distribution on the market.
+The future of the country’s music industry will definitly be more on the digital side, therefore chinese companies recognize the potential and opportunities of digital distribution on the market.

 The beginnings of the Chinese digital music industry